Clean Air Zone

 The zone applies 24 hours a day, seven days a week.
 If your vehicle is not compliant, you will be charged when you drive into the zone.

-How does Clean Air Zone will work
+How the Clean Air Zone works

 If your vehicle is not compliant there is a daily charge of £8 to drive into the Clean Air Zone in a private car.